-Those who are chosen to participate in this program may transfer up to half of their M.Div. requirements (thirty-six hours) from Hartford.
+Students admitted through this program may transfer up to half of their M.Div. requirements (thirty-six hours) from Hartford Seminary.

-Students may be designated for the program by the Hartford Seminary faculty and admitted to the Divinity School through the standard admissions process.
-Interested Hartford students should contact the director of studies at Hartford.
-Students accepted to the program need to work out their Yale course schedules with the dean of academic affairs.
+Applicants must be endorsed by the Hartford Seminary faculty and admitted to the Divinity School through the YDS Admissions Committee.
+Once admitted and enrolled, students must coordinate their Yale course schedules under the guidance of the associate dean of academic affairs.